XLSForm/xlsform.github.io/_sections/home-english.md

 ### Dynamic repeat counts

-Some platforms also support dynamic repeat counts.
+The repeat count can be set to an expression that refers to other fields in the form.
 In the example below, the number that the user inputs for the **num_hh_members** field dictates the number of **hh_member** repeats added:

 | type                   | name           | label                        | repeat_count      |
 | ---------------------- | -------------- | ---------------------------- | ----------------- |